Majorana phases in high-scale mixings unification hypotheses: Parameter Exploration and Constraints

 where the integral is $N$-dimensional, with $N$ the dimension of the set of parameters, $\underline m$. $p(\underline d|\underline m, {\cal{H}})$ is the likelihood, i.e. the probability of obtaining the data set $\underline d$ given the model parameters, $\underline m$.

 We use the MultiNest algorithm~\cite{Feroz,multinest} which implements nested sampling technique~\cite{Skilling}.
-The central values, $\underline \mu$, and corresponding uncertainties, $\underline \sigma$, for the observables make the data set used for fitting the Majorana neutrino parameters, \be \underline d = \{ \mu_i, \sigma_i \} \ee where $i = 1, \ldots, 8$ labels the observables shown in Table~\ref{tab:observs}.
+The central values, $\underline \mu$, and corresponding uncertainties, $\underline \sigma$, for the observables make the data set used for fitting the Majorana neutrino parameters, \be \underline d = \{ \mu_i, \sigma_i \} \ee where $i = 1, \ldots, 6$ labels the observables shown in Table~\ref{tab:observs}.
 Assuming these are independent, the combined likelihood used is \be p(\underline d|\underline m, {\cal{H}}) = \prod_{i=1}^{8} \, \frac{ \exp\left[- (O_i - \mu_i)^2/2 \sigma_i^2\right]}{\sqrt{2\pi \sigma_i^2}}. \ee

+We have also demanded three parameters $m_e$, $m_{ee}$ and $\sum m_i$ to be compatible with the latest experimental results.
 Each parameter space point from MultiNest sampling is passed to REAP~\cite{Antusch:2005gp}.
 This is used for solving the neutrino physics renormalisation group equations (RGE).
 The SM gauge couplings, quark mixing angles, masses of quarks and charged leptons are ran from the low energy scale (mass of the Z boson) to the supersymmetry (SUSY) breaking scale, and then to unification scale using MSSM RGEs.
 At the neutrino see-saw unification scale, the neutrino mixing angles are set to be equal to those of the quarks while the neutrino masses and Majorana phases are treated as free parameters.
 The leptonic mixing parameters are then run from the unification scale to the low scale.
 These are required to agree with current experimental values shown in Table~\ref{tab:observs}.